famous-battles-wars

 Origins and Development of the Hoplite System

 The hoplite phalanx did not appear fully formed.
-Its roots lie in the Dark Age and Archaic period (c.
-1100–500 BC), when Greek warfare gradually shifted from individual chariot-borne or aristocratic duels to massed infantry combat.
-By the 7th century BC, city-states such as Sparta and Athens had adopted the hoplite panoply—a round shield (aspis), a thrusting spear (dory), a bronze helmet, a cuirass (sometimes a simple linen linothorax), and greaves.
-The introduction of the double-grip shield around 700 BC, with its central armband (porpax) and handgrip (antilabe), allowed a soldier to carry a large shield while keeping his left arm free to support the line.
-This innovation made the close-order formation possible.
+It evolved over several centuries, shifting from the aristocratic duels described in Homer's Iliad to the massed infantry combat of the Archaic period (c.
+800–500 BCE).
+By the 7th century BCE, city-states such as Sparta and Athens had widely adopted the hoplite panoply.
+The critical innovation was the double-grip shield, or aspis, developed around 700 BCE.
+Its central armband (porpax) and handgrip (antilabe) allowed a soldier to carry a large, heavy shield while keeping his arm free to brace against the men beside him, making a close-order formation possible.

 The Hoplite Panoply and Equipment